sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/integration/datadog.md

 ### Estimating the energy usage and carbon footprint of your infrastructure

-After collecting metrics for a few hours, **${project.name}** can estimate the power consumption, energy costs, and carbon emissions of the IT infrastructure on a daily, monthly, and yearly basis.
-This information is available in the **Hardware Sentry - Main** and **Hardware Sentry - Site** dashboards:
+After collecting metrics for a few hours, **{project.name}** can estimate the power consumption, energy costs, and carbon emissions of your overall IT infrastructure, sites and even hosts on a daily, monthly, and yearly basis.

 ![Datadog Dashboards -Estimated consumption and emissions](../images/datadog-main-estimated-consumption-and-emissions.png)

 The **Margin of Error** indicates the percentage of error in the estimate.
-The lower its value, the more reliable it is.
+A lower value means a more accurate estimation.

 **${project.name}** also reports the power consumption, energy costs, the CO₂ emissions of each monitored host in the corresponding **Hardware Sentry - Host** dashboard:

 ![Datadog Dashboards - Reporting the host's power consumption and carbon footprint](../images/datadog-host-power-consumption-and-emissions.png)

-The **Power per Device Type** widget indicates how much power consumes the internal components of the monitored host.
+The **Power per Device Type** widget provides an estimation about the power consumed by the internal components of the monitored host.

 ### Comparing the efficiency and environmental impact of your sites